wisdark/AORT/README.md

 :ballot_box_with_check: A lot of extra queries to enumerate the DNS port

+:ballot_box_with_check: WAF detection and enumerate type

+:ballot_box_with_check: Subdomain Takeover checker

+:ballot_box_with_check: Email discovery with Proxycrawl support with API TOKEN

 ## Demo:

 > Simple query to find valid subdomains